-"In the beginning, people ridiculed the idea of placing a Martin house in a busy downtown courtyard," Mrs. Huston once remarked.
+Too many people are not taking part in preventive programs and as a result, disease has very often reached the advanced stage when it is discovered and infection has been passed on to others. house in a busy downtown courtyard," Mrs. Huston once remarked.
 "They said it was too low and hemmed in by high structures - and that even if the birds did spot it, they would surely reject it."